emagood/SocketSyncLinker/README.md

 # threads
 # Ui menu

+[ING]
+It is allowed to be a server or multi-server and also be a customer or multi customer..

+The project is designed to use a fixed signal server then the other host players and connect without a fixed server Players can be hosts and clients of another player

+[ESP]
 se permite ser servidor o multi servidor y tambien ser cliente o multi cliente ..

-[ING]It is allowed to be a server or multi-server and also be a customer or multi customer..

 el proyecto esta pensado para usar un servidor fijo de señal luego los demas jugadores de host y se conectan sin un servidor fijo